-Using cruise control on a vehicle reduces distracted driving.
-It also reduces stress and improves fuel mileage!
+Using cruise control on a vehicle reduces distracted driving- watch the video!

 Following Too Close

 The other thing that people talk about with cruise control is that they don't have control.

 Essentially, what they're doing is they're following too close.